Wiring a local LLM into the tools you already use

 docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main

 Open http://localhost:3000.
-First time, create a local account (purely local, no cloud signup).
+First time through, create a local account (purely local, no cloud signup).
 Then start chatting.

-What Open WebUI gives you over the bare ollama run CLI:
+What it gives you over the bare ollama run CLI:

-This is what most non-engineers in your house will actually use.
-Set it up once on a home server and family members can chat with the local model from their phones.
+This is the thing the non-engineers in your house will actually use.
+Set it up once on a home server and the family can chat with the local model from their phones.

-• LibreChat.
-Same idea, more features, more setup complexity.
+- LibreChat.
+Same idea, more features, more setup to wrangle.
 Good if you want a serious team-grade UI.

-• AnythingLLM.
+- AnythingLLM.
 Bundles a vector DB so RAG works out of the box.
-Useful if RAG is your primary use case (post 10).
+Handy if RAG is your main use case (that's post 10).

-• Page Assist.
-Browser extension (Chrome/Firefox).
-Adds a chat sidebar and lets you query the current webpage's content via your local model.
+- Page Assist.
+A browser extension for Chrome and Firefox.
+Adds a chat sidebar and lets you ask your local model about the page you're currently on.
 Tiny install, surprisingly useful.

-• LM Studio's built-in UI.
-If you're already using LM Studio as your runtime, its own chat UI is fine and zero-config.
+- LM Studio's built-in UI.
+If LM Studio is already your runtime, its own chat UI is fine and needs zero config.

-For your own apps, the same trick works.
-Anywhere you have:
+For your own apps, the same trick still works.
+Anywhere you've got:

 client = OpenAI(api_key=os.environ["OPENAI_API_KEY"])